-WooCommerce Subscriptions is a premium extension, and version 2.1 introduced a new Reports section to the WooCommerce administration screen.
+WooCommerce Subscriptions adds a subscription Reports section to the WooCommerce Reports administration screen.
 Reports in this section provide a number of insights about your subscription store that cannot be easily found in other sources.

 This guide provides an overview of the Subscriptions Reports feature.
 It is intended to provide store managers with non-technical details about reports, details how the report derives insight, and why the report is useful.

 Viewing Reports ↑ Back to top

 To view the Subscriptions Reports: